-- 776 After a successful Maintenance Review Ballot the Maintenance Lead will update the Specification, RI, - TCK, and Issue List as necessary and submit them to the PMO for publication in a Maintenance Re- - 1778 lease.
-The PMO verifies that the necessary changes have been made, and publishes the Specifica- - tion, the Issue List, and pointers to the RI and TCK on the JSR Web Page. - NOTE: until the Maintenance Release stage is reached any proposed changes should be considered preliminary and subject to change, and therefore should not be implemented in shipping products. - If the Maintenance Lead fails to deliver the final materials within the time-period specified at the beginning of the Maintenance Review process the PMO shall inform the Maintenance Lead of an impending Maintenance Renewal Ballot, and shall request the Maintenance Lead to prepare a public statement to the EC that explains the reason for the delay and provides a new deadline.
-30 days after this request the PMO shall initiate a Maintenance Renewal Ballot to determine whether the deadline may be - extended as requested or whether the previous Maintenance Review should be rescinded and the - 788 Maintenance Lead be required to go through another Maintenance Review.
+- 780 After a successful Maintenance Review Ballot the Maintenance Lead will update the Specification, RI, - TCK, and Issue List as necessary and submit them to the PMO for publication in a Maintenance Re- - lease.
+The PMO verifies that the necessary changes have been made, and publishes the Specifica-tion, the Issue List, and pointers to the RI and TCK on the JSR Web Page. - NOTE: until the Maintenance Release stage is reached any proposed changes should be considered preliminary and subject to change, and therefore should not be implemented in shipping products. - 786 If the Maintenance Lead fails to deliver the final materials within the time-period specified at the begin-787 ning of the Maintenance Review process the PMO shall inform the Maintenance Lead of an impending - 788 Maintenance Renewal Ballot, and shall request the Maintenance Lead to prepare a public statement - to the EC that explains the reason for the delay and provides a new deadline.
+30 days after this re- - quest the PMO shall initiate a Maintenance Renewal Ballot to determine whether the deadline may be - 791 extended as requested or whether the previous Maintenance Review should be rescinded and the - 792 Maintenance Lead be required to go through another Maintenance Review.

-3.7 Executive Committee policies and procedures 789
+793 3.7 Executive Committee policies and procedures

-3.7.1 Scope 790
+794 3.7.1 Scope

-791 The Executive Committee (EC) oversees the development and evolution of the Java technologies 792 within the JCP.
+The Executive Committee (EC) oversees the development and evolution of the Java technologies within the JCP.

-3.7.2 Membership 793
+797 3.7.2 Membership

-- 794 The EC is composed of 25 Java Community Process Members whose seats are allocated as follows: - 795 14 Ratified Seats, 7 Elected Seats, and 2 Community Seats, plus one permanent seat held by Oracle. - (Oracle's representative must not be a member of the PMO.)
-The EC is led by a non-voting Chair from 796 797 the PMO. - 798 Full Members and Partner Members can run for election to EC seats.
-Associate JCP Members cannot 799 run for election.

-800 No Member may hold more than one seat on the EC.
-Therefore, should a Member on the EC acquire 801 a majority ownership of another EC member, one of those members must resign his or her seat by the 802 effective date of the acquisition.
-Similarly, no Member may run for more than one EC seat, nor may 803 more than one individual Member or Partner Member employed by the same employer run for an EC 804 seat.
+- The EC is composed of 25 Java Community Process Members whose seats are allocated as follows: - 16 Ratified Seats, 6 Elected Seats, and 2 Associate Seats, plus one permanent seat held by Oracle. - 800 (Oracle's representative must not be a member of the PMO.)
+The EC is led by a non-voting Chair from 801 the PMO. - Full Members and Partner Members can run for election to EC seats.
+Associate JCP Members cannotrun for election. - No Member may hold more than one seat on the EC.
+Therefore, should a Member on the EC acquire a majority ownership of another EC member, one of those members must resign his or her seat by the effective date of the acquisition.
+Similarly, no Member may run for more than one EC seat, nor may more than one individual Member or Partner Member employed by the same employer run for an EC seat.

-3.7.3 EC duties and responsibilities 805
+809 3.7.3 EC duties and responsibilities